JCurley10/Jeopardy_nlp/README.md

 - The "Question" and "Answer" columns combined in a "Question and Answer" column for convenient analysis, as the important words I want to capture within a clue could appear in the answer or question
 - A new column called "Question Difficulty" is added, that defines a question as easy, average, or hard<sup>1</sup>
 - Punctuation has been removed from the "Question", "Answer", "Question and Answer" columns, but not from the J-category column since there were more than 10 categories over time that had a single puncuation mark as the category
-- Capitalization is left as-is, and did not remove stopwords so I could adjust these settings while tuning my model.
+- Capitalization is left as-is for now, and did not remove stopwords so I could adjust these settings while tuning my model.

 ## Exploring the Data
 <p align="center">